Saloma0/SaloMenuPro/README.md

 🤝 Friendly and Knowledgeable Team
 💎 One of the first Brazilian executors

-👑 Owners: Salomão, Meresye e Bomzinho
+👑 Owners: Salomão e Bomzinho

 📌 Join our community: https://discord.gg/fmVeb3ZkPy